Future Food Forum 2023 To Continue Pioneering Advancement Of F&B Sector In The Region

-The fifth edition of the event, organised by the Food and Beverage Manufacturers Group, sets a new milestone with the largest gathering of top executives and innovators to discuss the sector reaching $94.4 billion.

-Food & Beverage Business Group (F&B Group), under the patronage of the Ministry of Economy and Dubai Chamber of Commerce, announced the 5th edition of the Future Food Forum 2023, which continues to drive the progress of the F&B sector and symbolises the relentless efforts of key stakeholders in the field to promote sustainable well-being.
-The event is supported by the Dubai Department of Economy and Tourism and will take place on 20 and 21 September 2023.
+DUBAI, 15th September, 2023 (WAM) -- Food & Beverage Business Group (F&B Group), under the patronage of the Ministry of Economy and Dubai Chamber of Commerce, announced the 5th edition of the Future Food Forum 2023, which continues to drive the progress of the F&B sector and symbolises the relentless efforts of key stakeholders in the field to promote sustainable well-being.
+The event is supported by the Dubai Department of Economy and Tourism and will take place on 20th and 21st September 2023.

 One of the largest platforms hosting top executives and policymakers, Future Food Forum 2023 will address evolving consumption patterns and analyse variaspects of growth in the F&B sector, which is expected to reach $94.4 billion this year.
 It will discuss trends and challenges in investments, innovation, food security, and retail to enable solutions that ensure end consumers' holistic health and well-being.